Skip to main content

 For Mother’s Day, jewelry brand Ariel Gordon takes the guesswork out of what you can still buy, when you should buy it, whether it will get there on time, and how much you’ll spend.

 Bonus: Ariel Gordon understands that much of their audience may also be mothers themselves.
 That’s why they include a “Drop a Hint” module that makes it easy for them to share a wish with someone they know.
-They not only take out the guesswork for gift givers—they also help moms ask for what they want.
+They not only take out the guesswork for gift givers.
+They also help moms ask for what they want.

 9. My Trio Rings makes it easy to chip in for a high-priced gift